-Alternative Dispute Resolution – Binding and Non-binding
+Alternative Dispute Resolution – Binding and Non-Binding

 Alternative Dispute Resolution or ADR refers to processes, other than judicial determination, in which an impartial person assists those in a dispute to resolve the issues between them.
 ADR can also be used to mean ‘assisted’ or ‘appropriate’ dispute resolution.
 Learn more about the ADR process.